At Kidasha, we are committed to respecting and protecting your privacy.

 Your personal information such as name and email address will only be accessed or acquired if disclosed to Kidasha for subscription or payment purposes.

-Session cookies will be deleted from your computer when you close your browser unless you were signed into your account whilst visiting our website.
-We will store session cookies in your profile to help us personalise your experience and nothing else.
+Session cookies will be deleted from your computer when you close your browser.
+We will store session cookies to help us personalise your experience and nothing else.
 Persistent cookies will remain stored on your computer until deleted, or until they reach a specified expiry date.

 When your information is available publicly